K-5 STEM’s Vision: To advance successful, curious, caring, creative learners.

-Besides teaching with technology in P.E., children will learn the Seattle School District’s P.E. curriculum called Five for Life.
+Physical Education: Children will learn the Seattle School District’s P.E. curriculum called Five for Life.
 Five for Life stands for Endurance, Muscular Strength, Muscular Endurance, Flexibility, and Body Composition.
-In addition, I believe children should learn about cooperation, community, and teamwork in P.E., which is why I will be having a day called Team Thursdays.
-I will be teaching team-related activities that teach students how to get along with their classmates/peers, verbal/non-verbal communication, and how to be part of a community of learners.
-I am excited to be part of a brand new school, and be part of a school that will be setting the ground work for future generations.
+In addition, children will learn about cooperation, community, and teamwork in P.E.
+Team-related activities will teach students how to get along with their classmates/peers, verbal/non-verbal communication, and how to be part of a community of learners.